-The Colon and Rectal Surgery Residency Program at Mayo Clinic is accredited by ACGME.
+The Colon and Rectal Surgery Fellowship at Mayo Clinic is accredited by ACGME.

-When you successfully complete the Colon and Rectal Surgery Residency Program, you will be eligible to take the qualifying exam offered by the American Board of Colon and Rectal Surgery.
+When you successfully complete the Colon and Rectal Surgery Fellowship, you will be eligible to take the qualifying exam offered by the American Board of Colon and Rectal Surgery.

-The Colon and Rectal Surgery Residency Program at Mayo Clinic in Rochester began in 1955.
+The Colon and Rectal Surgery Fellowship at Mayo Clinic in Rochester began in 1955.
 Since that time, more than 150 physicians have completed training.
 It is anticipated that 4 residents will complete training in this program annually.